When creating a feature class, you must specify several feature class properties that define its structure.

 - Multipatches: A 3D geometry used to represent the outer surface, or shell, of features that occupy a discrete area or volume in three-dimensional space.
 Multipatches comprise planar 3D rings and triangles that are used in combination to model a three-dimensional shell.
 Multipatches can be used to represent anything from simple objects, such as spheres and cubes, to complex objects, such as iso-surfaces and buildings.

-When creating a new feature class, you have the option to allow coordinates to contain measure (m-) values or z-values, for three-dimensional data.
+When creating a feature class, you can allow coordinates to contain measure (m-) values or z-values for three-dimensional data.

-Whether or not you need m- or z-values is determined by the type of data you are using.
+Whether you need m- or z-values is determined by the type of data you are using.

-By including m-values in your data, you allow attribute values to be stored at the vertex of point coordinates.
+Including m-values in your data, allows attribute values to be stored at the vertex of point coordinates.
 In the case of linear referencing, m-values store measurements in the vertices along a linear feature.
 This allows a location to be found along the line.
-If you will be using linear referencing or dynamic segmentation applications with your data, your coordinates must include m-values.
+If you are using linear referencing or dynamic segmentation applications with your data, your coordinates must include m-values.

 Z-values are used to represent elevation or another attribute for a given surface location.
-In an elevation or terrain model, the z-value represents elevation; in other kinds of surface models, it represents the density or quantity of a particular attribute such as annual rainfall, population, and other surface measures.
-If you will be modeling elevation, creating terrains, or working with any three-dimensional surfaces, your coordinates must include z-values.
+In an elevation or terrain model, the z-value represents elevation; in other kinds of surface models, it represents the density or quantity of a specific attribute, such as annual rainfall, population, and other surface measures.
+If you are modeling elevation, creating terrains, or working with any 3D surfaces, your coordinates must include z-values.

-When you create a feature class, you have to choose, or possibly create, a coordinate system.
-The coordinate system, along with tolerance and resolution values, makes up a spatial reference of a feature class.
+When you create a feature class, you must choose, or possibly create, a coordinate system.
+The coordinate system, along with tolerance and resolution values, composes a spatial reference of a feature class.
 A spatial reference describes where features are located in the real world.

 You can define a coordinate system for your new feature class in several ways:

 - Select one of the predefined coordinate systems provided with ArcGIS.
-Navigate to a geographic or projected coordinate system that appropriately represents the area in your data model.
+Browse to a geographic or projected coordinate system that appropriately represents the area in your data model.

 - Import the coordinate system parameters used by another feature class.
 If you want to use the coordinate system of another feature class as a template, you have the option to browse to it and import it.